usyd-meta-lab/Perceptual-Discrimination-Task/README.md

   Contains the entire experiment script including initialization, instructions, task procedure, and data saving routines.

 - **info_sheets.js:**
   Contains external variables and functions for handling participant info and debrief screens, and any other details required by the experiment.
-It is loaded externally from http://usyd-meta-lab.github.io/files so the most recent documents are automatically used
+It is loaded externally from http://usyd-meta-lab.github.io/files so the most recent documents are automatically used.

 ## Dependencies